awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

 1. Select the Client VPN endpoint with which to associate the subnet and choose **Associations**, **Associate**\.

-1. For **VPC**, choose the VPC in which the subnet is provisioned\.
-**Note**
-For the first subnet you associate, you can choose any subnet in any VPC that exists in the same account as the Client VPN endpoint\.
-After you associate the first subnet with the Client VPN endpoint, all further subnet associations must be from the same VPC, but they must belong to different Availability Zones\.
+1. For **VPC**, choose the VPC in which the subnet is located\.
+If you specified a VPC when you created the Client VPN endpoint, it must be the same VPC\.

 1. For **Subnet to associate**, choose the subnet to associate with the Client VPN endpoint\.

 1. Choose **Associate**\.
 **Note**
-One subnet association is enough for clients to access a VPC's entire network if authorization rules allow it\.
-You can associate additional subnets to provide high availability in case one of the zones goes down\.
+If authorization rules allow it, one subnet association is enough for clients to access a VPC's entire network\.
+You can associate additional subnets to provide high availability in case one of the Availability Zones goes down\.

 ## Step 4: Authorize Clients to Access a Network<a name="cvpn-getting-started-rules"></a>